caseyamcl/shuttle/README.md

 ## Overview

-Shuttle is a command-line tool and set of PHP libraries to facilitate moving data from one place (a database, web service, spreadsheet, text file, etc) to another.
+Shuttle is a PHP library and command-line tool to facilitate moving data from one place (a database, web service, spreadsheet, text file, etc) to another.
 This tool was developed to provide a general-purpose implementation of the concept behind the [Drupal Migrate Module](https://www.drupal.org/project/migrate).